top of page

 A triglyceride is made up of glycerol (a 3-carbon sugar alcohol/polyol) and 3 fatty acids.
 Fatty acids are chains of hydrogen and carbon.
 They are composed of differing lengths and various degrees of saturation.
 The molecule ends with something called a carboxylic acid group.
 How they are “bonded” allows for the creation of many different types of fatty acids.
 Fatty acids in biological systems usually contain an even number of carbon atoms and are typically 14 carbons to 24 carbons long.

 Fats are also an essential component of the cell membrane in our body’s cells.
 In the cell membrane, phospholipids are arranged in a bilayer, providing cell protection and serving as a barrier to certain molecules.
-The structure is typically made of a glycerol backbone, 2 fatty acid tails (which are hydrophobic, meaning the structure tries to avoid water molecules), and a phosphate group (which are hydrophilic, meaning that group is attracted to water molecules).
-These molecules are called phospholipids, and are amphipathic (having parts that are both hydrophobic and hydrophilic).
+The structure is typically made of a glycerol backbone, 2 fatty acid tails (which are hydro-phobic, meaning the structure tries to avoid water molecules) and a phosphate group (which are hydrophilic, meaning that group is attracted to water molecules).
+These molecules are called phospho-lipids, and are amphipathic (having parts that are both hydrophobic and hydrophilic).
 The hydrophilic part faces outward and the hydrophobic part faces inward.
 This physical arrangement of the cell membrane helps to monitor and act as a gatekeeper, as to which molecules can enter and exit the cell.
 For example, nonpolar molecules and small polar molecules, such as oxygen and water, can easily diffuse in and out of the cell.
-Large polar molecules, for example, glucose, cannot pass freely so they need the help of transport proteins.
+Large polar molecules (glucose, for example), cannot pass freely so they need the help of transport proteins.

 Another type of lipid is wax.
 Waxes are esters made of a long-chain alcohol and a fatty acid.
 Waxes provide protection.
 Cerumen (also known as earwax) helps protect the skin of the ear canal.